-* Explain how to read a bond offering table
+- Explain how to read a bond offering table, including municipal bonds

 When it comes to generating passive income, building a municipal bond portfolio is one way to do it.
-For those of you who feel your income taxes are too high, this post should be of particular interest to you.
+For those of you who are in a high federal income tax bracket, municipal bonds should be the most attractive.

 Reading A Municipal Bond Offer Chart